-To be considered a commuter, a student must live within a 30-mile radius of campus and commute from their parent(s)/guardian’s home or permanent residence daily.
+To be considered a commuter, a student must live within a 30-mile driving distance of campus and commute from their parent(s)/guardian’s home or permanent residence daily.
 The change of housing status form can be obtained from the Office of Residential Life.
 The form requires a parent or legal guardian’s signature and must be received in the Office of Residential Life by July 1 for the fall semester and by December 1 for the spring semester.
 Students listed as a commuter and later found living in off-campus quarters will be assigned a room and meal plan on campus and charged accordingly.

 Special Housing Accommodations and Housing Exemption Policy

 As a College we understand that situations may develop that may require the College to take steps to alter or relax this policy in special or unique circumstances.
 In order to best meet the needs of students, protocols have been established to review individual requests for either special on-campus accommodations (e.g. single rooms) or exemption to the on-campus requirement for otherwise ineligible students.
 The following is an outline of potential reasons for review, resources available, and steps necessary to have a situation reviewed.
 It should be noted that all reasonable efforts will be made to accommodate requests based upon supporting documentation.